-Once approved by USEPA, TMDL-related obligations can be included as commitments in the Corps Section 404 and 401, or as additional requirements in NPDES 402 stormwater permits.
+Once approved by EPA, TMDL-related obligations can be included as commitments in the Corps Section 404 and 401 permits, or as additional requirements in NPDES 402 stormwater permits.

 Ecology may assign WSDOT specific action items, compliance timelines, and waste load allocations (WLAs) when a TMDL identifies WSDOT discharges as a source or conveyer of the pollutant of concern.
-Ecology includes USEPA approved TMDLs that contain WLAs and/or actions for WSDOT in Appendix 3 of WSDOT's NPDES Municipal Stormwater Permit.
+Ecology includes EPA-approved TMDLs that contain WLAs and/ or actions for WSDOT in Appendix 3 of WSDOT's NPDES Municipal Stormwater Permit.

-For 303(d)s and TMDLs approved by USEPA that do not specifically identify WSDOT stormwater discharges as a pollutant source, projects should avoid discharging stormwater to the impaired water body, and avoid adverse impacts where feasible.
-WSDOT's Water resources policies and procedures webpage provides guidance for how to determine if stormwater from a project will discharge to an impaired water body and how to determine impacts.
-For more information on TMDLs or 303(d) listings, contact the Stormwater and Watersheds Program in the Environmental Services Office, or visit Ecology's Water Quality Improvement website.
+For 303(d)s and TMDLs approved by EPA that do not specifically identify WSDOT stormwater discharges as a pollutant source, projects should avoid discharging stormwater to the impaired water body, and avoid adverse impacts where feasible.
+Follow the guidance on WSDOT's Water resources policies and procedures webpage to determine if stormwater from a project will discharge to an impaired water body.
+For more information on TMDLs or 303(d) listings, contact the Stormwater Branch in the Environmental Services Office, or visit Ecology's Water Quality Improvement website.

-430.04 Surface Water Interagency Agreements
+430.03 Surface Water Interagency Agreements